Daith Piercing - Healing, Cleaning & Care Guide

 While you should attempt to wash the jewelry with soap and water each day, you should make a conscious effort not to get any soap into the piercing itself.

 Products like hair gel, skin oils and sprays can also delay healing times if they constantly come in contact with your piercing, so keep these away as much as possible too.

 The good news is that cleaning the piercing, even without the use of soap, is very straightforward.

 Simply soak the piercing with a salt water solution, or a pre-made saline solution morning and night, and at any other point in the day if the piercing becomes dirty.

 Try to follow this routine for at least three months, or until you're confident that your cartilage piercing is fully healed.
 Remember; just because the outside of the piercing looks healed, this is not to say that the inside has completely healed too.
 The outer skin nearly always heals faster than the inner tissues, so be aware of this while your daith is healing.

 A good way to ensure your piercing heals as best as possible is to use a specialized piercing aftercare product, as these generally only contain ingredients that are guaranteed to have a positive effect during the healing stages.

 Firstly, it's important to know HOW to spot an infection around/within your new piercing.

-The piercing itself may cause swelling, redness or pain, in the first few days of healing, and this is normal.
-But if any of these get worse instead of getting better, especially after 7-10 days, you should contact your doctor.
+The piercing itself may cause swelling, redness or pain in the first few days of healing.
+Initially, don't be alarmed, this is normal.
+Nevertheless, if any of these symptoms get worse instead of getting better, (especially after 7-10 days), you should contact your doctor.